 But Jethro couldn’t help but wonder… where were friends made?

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Frankie StevensWrite a Review